pingswept/me30-website/content/logistics/exercises.md

 ## 3. Safety check (Class 2)

-Which of these three circuits can you safely build on your breadboard?

-(Include pictures - short circuit, 1k ohm resistor, and 1k ohm resistors in parallel)

-If you feel a circuit component getting hot or starting to smoke, what should you do first?
+1. If you feel a circuit component getting hot or starting to smoke, what should you do first?
 a. call over an LA
 b. take the component out of the breadboard
 c. unplug the power supply (e.g., barrel jack) from the breadboard
 d. use your multimeter to measure the voltage across the component

-What is a possible result if your multimeter dial is turned to the “mA” symbol and you put your multimeter probes between a high and low voltage location on a circuit?
+2. What is a possible result if your multimeter dial is turned to the “mA” symbol and you put your multimeter probes between a high and low voltage location on a circuit?
 a. you’ll get zero current reading on your multimeter and prevent your circuit from working
 b. you’ll let too much current go through your multimeter and blow its fuse
 c. you’ll hear a beeping sound warning you that you should use the “A” symbol and port

+3. Which of these three circuits can you safely build on your breadboard?

+(Include diagram of a short circuit, 1k ohm resistor to ground, and two 1k ohm resistors in parallel)

 ## 4. Current limiting resistors (Class 2)